luciasoftware/lucia/README.md

 ```

 #### Generating documentation:
-To generate Lucia's documentation, you first need to install Sphinx
+To generate Lucia's documentation, you first need to install pydoc-markdown

 ```
-pip install Sphinx
+pip install pydoc-markdown
 ```

 after go into the "docs" folder: